 -Do you have bulimia?
 When you vomit, stomach acid gets on your teeth.
 This breaks down your tooth enamel resulting in cavities, tooth sensitivity, and even changes in your teeth’s color, shape and length.

 The first priority is to seek help from a therapist, support group or clinic.
 If you are working through your recovery, we applaud you!
 Here are some straightforward things you can do to decrease any oral health issues as you recover:

 -Brush twice a day and floss once a day.

 -If you relapse and begin to vomit, you’ll want to wait to brush your teeth until at least 30 minutes have passed.
 Meanwhile, rinse your mouth with a tsp of baking soda in water.

--Visit Dr. David Crabtree at least twice a year.
+-Visit Dr. Alan and Cory Andrews at least twice a year.
 Don’t be afraid to tell us at Crabtree Dental Center about your eating disorder.
 That way you can get the customized treatment you need.